Raisenil/Laravel_Inventory_Management_System/README.md

 ## 11. Installation and Setup

-To set up the Food Ordering website on your local machine, follow these steps:
+To set up the Invento. on your local machine, follow these steps:

 1\.
 Clone the repository from GitHub: `git clone https://github.com/Raisenil/Laravel_Inventory_Management_System.git`